-The Right Path room is in the Inclusion area and is manned by a behaviour specialist who will offer support.
-Isolation is,
+The Inclusion area is manned by a behaviour specialist who will offer support.
+Isolation is:

-- Generally for 1, 2 or 3 days. - An area where students work in booths in total silence. - An area where academic work is completed. - An area where corrective behaviour strategies are employed.
+- ✓ Generally, for 1, 2 or 3 days; - ✓ An area where students work in booths in total silence; - ✓ An area where academic work is completed; - ✓ An area where corrective behaviour strategies are employed.

-It is the responsibility of the PLD of the Company (or the PLC) or Curriculum Leader to telephone parents/carers.
+It is the responsibility of the HoY to ensure that parents/carers have been made aware.